soallak/acceleration_firmware_kv260/README.md

-A ROS2 package contaning accleration firmware artifcats to be used with Xilinx Kria Stack.
+A ROS2 package containing acceleration firmware artifcats to use with Xilinx Kria Stack.

 The package is based on [https://github.com/ros-acceleration/acceleration_firmware_kv260](acceleration_firmware_kv260) version 0.9

-The provide rootfs is based on https://github.com/ikwzm/ZynqMP-FPGA-Ubuntu20.04
+The provided rootfs is based on https://github.com/ikwzm/ZynqMP-FPGA-Ubuntu20.04

 Generating `sd_card.img` using. `colcon acceleration linux vanilla --install-dir install-kv260-soallak` is not supported